 HealthyLawn™ is our signature, innovative turf building and weed preventative program that works year-round to give you a beautiful, healthy lawn.
-The program consists of seven applications throughout the year.
+The program consists of seven applications throughout the year, delivering lawn care in Raleigh and Charlotte, North Carolina.
 Click the arrows below to view each lawn treatment.

 In this application we will apply both a foliar preemergent and postemergent herbicides to control existing weeds and keep new ones from developing.
 We will also apply a complete foliar fertilizer and a carbon-based food source to feed the soil flora.
 Combined, this is the first step to prepare your lawn for the coming growing season.

 In this application we will apply a low analysis, controlled release, complete granular fertilizer that contains preemergent, as well as meals to feed the turfgrass plant and soil flora.
 A postemergent herbicide will be applied as needed (spot treatment), to control existing weeds.

 In this application we will apply the last of the preemergent to help prevent summer annual grassy weeds.
 We will also continue feeding the soil with another complete foliar fertilizer and carbon based food source to feed the soil flora.
 A postemergent herbicide will be applied as well.